Projects

 <Accordion title="Who can modify available labels?">

 Only workspace admins can change the set of available project labels.
-Other members
+Other members can use

 </Accordion>